-The rate of Kitsap County children participating in TANF has declined by 33% over the past 5 years to only 4.2 per 100 children in 2017.23 The county average has been 5.3 per 100 for the past 5 years and although this has remained below the state, the gap has narrowed in the past few years (Figure 36).
+The rate of Kitsap County children participating in TANF has declined by 33% over the past 5 years to only 4 out of every 100 children in 2017.23 The county 5-year average was 5% and although this has remained below the state, the gap between state and county has narrowed in the past few years (Figure 36).
 Washington State experienced a 38% reduction in percentage of children participating in TANF from 2013 to 2017, while Kitsap County only experienced a 33% reduction.